harshit-sharma-gits/My-Blogs/cljmsikx0000n09k2hftbe2vn.md

 ---

 Okay, so hear me out!
 If you're learning DevOps, then you might have already gone through much of a hassle regarding what are the different software that we use in DevOps, what functions they perform, and what not!
-But, all this really didn't make sense right?
+But all this really didn't make sense right?

 It is because you don't know how to run them all together, to achieve something.
 Let me help you to make sense of CI/CD.
 We are going to make a CI/CD Project!